What is evidence of use?

 - The annual figures in Australian dollars spent on advertising and promoting the trade mark

 - The annual turnover figures in Australian dollars for goods or services sold using the trade mark.
-These figures must cover only the goods or services claimed in your application
+These figures must relate to the goods or services claimed in your application

 - Any other information or materials that show how the mark has been used.